Nursing: DNP

-Take your passion for patient care to the next level.
-A DNP allows you to expand your scope of practice, pursue leadership and teaching roles, and continue to advance in your nursing career.
+Take your passion for nursing to the next level and move into advanced care.
+A DNP (terminal degree in nursing) allows you to expand your scope of practice and lead the future of healthcare.

-Why Earn a DNP for Advanced Practice Nursing?
+Why Earn a DNP for Advanced Practice Registered Nursing?

-To meet the demands of an increasingly complex healthcare landscape, many clinical and leadership roles in nursing that once required a master’s degree now often prefer a doctorate of nursing practice.
+As the healthcare industry works through this anticipated transition, many clinical and leadership roles in nursing that previously required a master’s degree now prefer a doctorate.

 • Practice management